VVK-dev/VectorRunner-WikipediaHumanPathFinding/readme.md

-Hi!
-I'm Varun Venkatadri, the author and owner of all the code and concepts in this repository.
+Varun Venkatadri is the author and owner of all the code and concepts in this repository.

-This is a Wikipedia Speedrunning Program I call VectorRunner.
+This is a program that I created originially as a Wikipedia speedrunning program, but it evolved into a program to emulate human path-finding/way-finding within Wikipedia Speedrunning.

 Wikipedia Speedrunning is a game that revolves around getting from one wikipedia article to another via only clicking on the links in the article that lead to another wikipedia page.
-The one who can get to the final page the in the least number of links in between wins!
+The one who can get to the final page the in the least number of links in between wins.

 For example, with a starting page of Apple and the end goal of Genghis Khan, we can click on the link for the wikipedia page for Central Asia in the first paragraph of the Apple article.
 Then we click on Mongolia in the
 Central Asia article and then Genghis Khan.
 We've reached the end goal in 3 clicks, and our route is Apple-> Central Asia -> Mongolia -> Genghis Khan.

 Now, if we were competing with someone and they somehow got from Apple to Genghis Khan in 2 clicks, they would have won.

 That's how Wikipedia Speedrunning works.
 Any links that lead to non-wikipedia articles are not allowed, nor are any links in the 'See Also' and 'References' sections.

-Now, I'm going to talk about how I've implemented VectorRunner to do wikipedia speedrunning.
+- How the process of Wikipedia speedrunning has been implemented in this program:

 This program uses vector embeddings.
 I won't explain how they work here, if you wish to know more I suggest you watch some videos or read up on it - its quite fascinating.